[Ticker] EU condemns Iraq assassination attempt

 By EUobserver

 The EU has "condemned" the attempted assassination of Iraqi prime minister Mustafa al-Kadhimi using an exploding drone which struck his home Saturday.
 "The perpetrators of this attempted attack must be held accountable.
-Any violence is unacceptable and must not be allowed to undermine the democratic process," the EU foreign-service chief Josep Borrell said Sunday.
+Any violence is unacceptable and must not be allowed to undermine the democratic process," the EU's foreign-service chief, Josep Borrell, said Sunday.
 "Calm, restraint, and dialogue are essential in the post-election period," Borrell also said.